deeplearning4j/deeplearning4j/reinforcementlearning.md

 * Value (V): The expected long-term return with discount, as opposed to the short-term reward R. `Vπ(s)` is defined as the expected long-term return of the current state under policy π.
 * Q-value or action-value (Q): Q-value is similar to Value, except that it takes an extra parameter, the current action a. `Qπ(s, a)` refers to the long-term return of the current state s, taking action a under policy π.

-So environments are functions that transform an action in the current state into the next state and a reward, while agents are functions that transform the new state and reward into the next action.
-We know the agent's function, but we do not know the function of the environment.
-It is a black box about which we can only know the inputs and outputs.
-Reinforcement learning is an agent's attempt to learn the environment's function, such that we can input actions to the black-box environment that maximize the rewards it returns.
+So environments are functions that transform an action taken in the current state into the next state and a reward; agents are functions that transform the new state and reward into the next action.
+We can know the agent's function, but we cannot know the function of the environment.
+It is a black box where we only see the inputs and outputs.
+Reinforcement learning represents an agent's attempt to approximate the environment's function, such that we can send actions into the black-box environment that maximize the rewards it spits out.

 ![Alt text](./img/simple_RL_schema.png)